 You can write Mendix apps which analyze data held in MindSphere, the open, cloud-based, IoT operating system from Siemens.
-To help you build your app, the Siemens MindSphere Pump Asset Example app is available in the Mendix App Store and can be used as the starting point for a new Mendix app.
+To help you build your app, the Siemens MindSphere Pump Asset Example app is available in the Mendix Marketplace and can be used as the starting point for a new Mendix app.

 This documentation provides more explanation of the MindSphere example app.
 Please note that this app is not production-ready.
 It is designed as an example of how you might begin to build a Mendix/MindSphere app.

 You can get more detailed information on how to deploy your app to the MindSphere Platform in Siemens MindSphere – deployment.

 To deploy your app to MindSphere, you need to complete the prerequisites described below.

 You need a MindSphere user account on a developer tenant.
 This account needs the following core roles:

 This example app displays information about pumps.
 If there are no pump assets created yet for your tenant, you will need to create them using the MindSphere Asset Manager in the launchpad.